-- New product launches, which could increase revenues but also increase sales and marketing expenses; - Acquisition activity and other charges; - Increases in research and development expenses resulting from the acquisition of a product candidate that requires significant additional studies and development; - · Ability to utilize unrecognized federal and state net operating loss carryforwards as a result of the exercise of nonqualified options - Changes in the competitive, regulatory or reimbursement environment, which could drive down revenues or drive up sales and marketing or compliance costs; and - Unexpected product liability or intellectual property claims and lawsuits.
+- · New product launches, which could increase revenues but also increase sales and marketing expenses; - · Acquisition activity and other charges; - Increases in research and development expenses resulting from the acquisition of a product candidate that requires significant additional studies and development; - · Ability to utilize unrecognized federal and state net operating loss carryforwards as a result of the exercise of nonqualified options - Changes in the competitive, regulatory or reimbursement environment, which could drive down revenues or drive up sales and marketing or compliance costs; and - Unexpected product liability or intellectual property claims and lawsuits.

 See also "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources."
 Fluctuation in operating results, particularly if not anticipated by investors and other members of the financial community, could add to volatility in our stock price.
+The recent COVID-19 coronavirus has negatively impacted the financial markets and may create additional risk for our customers and their ability to pay for our products.